sguox002/leetcode/leetcode-all.md

 ->>

 ### union-find

+<<-1562	Find Latest Group of Size M    		39.0%	Medium
+given array of permutation of 1 to n. a binary string of length n. each element means change bit[i] to 1. return the latest step at which there exists a groups of ones of length exactly m. if no such group return -1.
+- number of 1s keep increasing.
+- ask for latest, i.e the last step producing a M-segment. interval merge? union-find. maintain two hashmap: parent vs node count node count vs number of sets.
+ ->>

 <<-1627	Graph Connectivity With Threshold    		36.9%	Hard
 n cities from 1 to n.
 Two cities are directly connected if they share a common divisor >threshold. given two cities, check if they are connected.